Pronation (the movement of the rear foot inwards) is a naturally occurring movement that happens in the foot when we are walking or running.

 Muscles that are involved in movement and strength of the foot, knee and hip all have an influence on how we are able to control pronation.
 Assessment of weakness and control of these muscles and joints is important to determine what may be causing poorly controlled pronation if it is suspected as being a source of injury.

-So in summary, pronation is not a bad thing however like any other movement if it is poorly controlled it can become problematic.
+In summary, pronation is not a bad thing however like any other movement if it is poorly controlled it can become problematic.

 Craig Fowlie